crahan/HolidayHackChallenge2019/docs/index.md

 ## Introduction
 Hi there!
 Welcome to my write-up of 2019's [SANS Holiday Hack Challenge](https://www.holidayhackchallenge.com/2019/) aka [KringleCon 2: Turtle Doves](https://kringlecon.com).

 The menu at the top gets you to all the goodies.
-This page serves as a  summary for the main challenge answers, university map, and overall narrative.
+This page serves as a  summary for the main challenge answers, [university map](http://127.0.0.1:8000/img/misc/map_large.png), and overall narrative.
 Challenges and hints can be found in their respective sections.
 Some odds and ends like interesting UI elements, login credentials, and a few notes about tokens are stored under miscellaneous.
 If you prefer keyboard shortcuts you can use `n` and `p` to navigate through all the content or use `s` to search.

+Each hint and challenge also come with their own video versions of the write-up.
+If you are more of a visual learner and prefer watching just the videos then please check out my [HolidayHackChallenge 2019 Solutions](https://www.youtube.com/playlist?list=PLkC9YoWVx3xKJgL7TrBsjmy8triY9RDjC) playlist on Youtube to watch all 11 episodes (2 hours and 50 minutes) in the correct order.

 All site content is generated from Markdown files using [MkDocs](https://www.mkdocs.org) and hosted using [Github](https://github.com/crahan/kringlecon2019) pages.
-My 2018 KringleCon write-up can be [downloaded here](http://n00.be/files/CraHan%20-%20KringleCon%202018%20writeup.pdf).
+My HolidayHackChallenge 2018 write-up can be [downloaded here](http://n00.be/files/CraHan%20-%20KringleCon%202018%20writeup.pdf).
 If you have any feedback or questions please feel free to reach out to me on [Twitter](https://twitter.com/crahan).

 ## Answers
 1. [Talk to Santa & Find the Turtle Doves](./challenges/c1/): `Student Union fireplace`